COVID-19 impact on Pathways LA hours, events and trainings. LEARN MORE

 Am I required to report changes after my case is certified?

-Once a family establishes eligibility and need at the initial certification or recertification, the family is considered to meet all eligibility and need requirements for no less than 12 months, and has the right to maintain their approved level of service regardless of a change in the family’s circumstances.
-The only exception is if there is an income increase that causes the family income to exceed 85% of the State Median Income (SMI), in which case the family must report the change immediately.
+Once a family establishes eligibility and need at the initial certification or recertification, the family is considered to meet all eligibility and need requirements for no less than 12 months and has the right to maintain their approved level of service regardless of a change in the family’s circumstances.

-Families may voluntarily report changes that would result in an increase or decrease in their child care service level at any time using the Family Request for Changes to Services Form.
-To initiate these changes, requests must be made in writing and include: 1) the days and hours of the requested change; 2) the effective date of the requested change; and, 3) documentation supporting the requested change.
-Changes will be processed within 10 business days from the date documentation is received by Pathways LA.
-Retroactive changes cannot be made.
+Families may voluntarily report changes that would increase or decrease their child care service level at any time using the Family Request for Changes to Services Form.
+To initiate these changes, requests must be made in writing and include:

 If I disagree with a case action, what can I do?